FOREIGN LANGUAGE PROFICIENCY EXAM POLICY

 Based on this policy, students may take any available proficiency examinations subject to the following limitations:

-1. A proficiency examination for a specific course may not be taken more than once.
-In addition, students are not allowed to take proficiency examinations in course for which a grade has been earned, attempted, or they have already taken as Educard / Audit.
+- A proficiency examination for a specific course may not be taken more than once.
+In addition, students are not allowed to take proficiency examinations in course for which a grade has been earned.

-2. Credit for intermediate (200 level) and advanced (300 and 400 level) courses is processed as in-class proficiencies.
+- Credit for advanced (300 and 400 level) courses is processed as in-class proficiencies.

-4. Exceptions with regard to course proficiency at the intermediate and advanced levels may be made with the consent of the Chair, upon instructor’s recommendation, but never to exceed four semester hours.
+- Exceptions with regard to course proficiency at the intermediate and advanced levels may be made with the consent of the Chair, upon instructor’s recommendation.
 Proficiencies for all advanced courses are awarded as in-class proficiency.

-6. The Foreign Language Proficiency Exam in French, German, and Spanish is a computer-based test.
-For the other languages offered in the department students take a written exam — usually the final exam — in the desired course, with the permission of the instructor who teaches or oversees the course.
-We currently offer proficiency credit via final exam in the following languages: Arabic, Chinese, Italian, and Yoruba.
-This final exam option is not available in French, German, or Spanish.
+- The Foreign Language Proficiency Exam in French, German, and Spanish is a computer-based test.
+For the other languages offered in the department students take a written exam — usually the final exam — in the desired course, with the permission of the designated instructor who teaches or oversees the course.

 Thomas Lavallee, Chair and Associate Professor of Chinese